jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Runtime configuration
 ---------------------

+Disable an extension using ``jupyter labextension disable <name>``, where ``<name>`` is an extension name (to disable all plugins in the extension) or a plugin name.

 - We handle disabling of lab extensions using a trait on the ``LabApp`` class, so it can be set by admins and overridden by users.
 Extensions are automatically enabled when installed, and must be explicitly disabled.
-The disabled config can consist of a package name or a plugin regex pattern
+The disabled config can specify an extension package name or a plugin name.
 - ``page_config`` and ``overrides`` are also handled with traits so that admins can provide defaults and users can provide overrides

 Development workflow for source extensions
 ------------------------------------------

-Developing prebuilt extensions is usually much easier since they do not require rebuilding JupyterLab to see changes.
+:ref:`Developing prebuilt extensions <prebuilt_dev_workflow>` is usually much easier since they do not require rebuilding JupyterLab to see changes.
 If you need to develop a source extension, here are some tips for a development workflow.

 While authoring a source extension, you can use the command: